Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 The overall cost for the project is about $150 USD.

 # Equipment List
+I have set up Amazon referral links to all of the components I used, which were all sourced from Amazon, if you don't mind using those links.
+Otherwise, you may be able to find the components elsewhere at a different cost.

 1. Option 1: [Raspberry Pi Zero WH](https://amzn.to/4aOmxIN) - This is an older version of the RPi, but the headers are already installed, so it's good to go out of the box.
 Slower than the Zero 2 W (below) but perfectly fine for this project.
 2. Option 2: [Raspberry Pi Zero 2 W](https://amzn.to/3SdooQ2), [GPIO Pins (x2) and Installation Module](https://amzn.to/3vwNxfP) - For later versions of the project, I am using a Raspberry Pi Zero 2 W, which is notably faster, but the headers are sold separately and you need to install them manually.
 I found it to be quite easy to do so.
 3. [Extra 40-Pin GPIO Solderless Header](https://amzn.to/3tFY4Vs)